 Private travel insurance is an affordable way to protect yourself against these costs.
-It provides up to $10 million in emergency medical and hospital coverage, as well as 24/7 emergency travel assistance from a knowledgeable and helpful team.
+It provides up to $10 million in emergency medical and hospital coverage, as well as round-the-clock emergency travel assistance from a knowledgeable and helpful team.
 You can also add coverage for non-medical travel expenses, like cancelled flights and lost baggage.

 Is your credit card enough?